-Stansted currently serves over 160 destinations across Europe, Asia and Africa and has more scheduled European destinations than any other airport in the UK.
+Stansted currently serves over 170 destinations across Europe, North Africa, Central and North America and has more scheduled European destinations than any other airport in the UK.
 Stansted is the base for a number of major European low-cost carriers and the largest base for Ryanair, with over 130 destinations served by the airline.
-In 2019, it was the fourth busiest airport in the United Kingdom after Heathrow, Gatwick and Manchester handling a record 28.1 million passengers.
+In 2016, it was the fourth busiest airport in the United Kingdom after Heathrow, Gatwick and Manchester handling a record 24.3 million passengers.

 The airport has the second highest volume of dedicated freighter traffic among the London airports.
-224,000 tonnes of cargo were transported through the airport in 2019, although the potential exists to expand this to 400,000 tonnes p.a.
+225,000 tonnes of cargo were transported through the airport in 2016, although the potential exists to expand this to 400,000 tonnes p.a.

 The airport is owned and operated by the Manchester Airports Group (MAG), which also owns and operates three other UK airports.
-Planning permission exists to expand Stansted to 35mppa, 243,500 passenger air transport movements and 20,500 cargo air transport movements p.a.
+Planning permission exists to expand to 35mppa, 243,500 passenger air transport movements and 20,500 cargo air transport movements p.a.

-Stansted is the largest single-site employer in the East of England, employing 11,600 people across over 200 companies on the site.
+Stansted is the largest single-site employer in the East of England, employing over 10,000 people across 190 companies on site.
 This highlights its importance to the regional economy and to Essex, in particular, where over half of the people working at the airport live.
-Stansted generates around £770 million in GVA, of which, a substantial proportion is derived directly from activities associated with aviation and air transport.
+Stansted generates around £770 million in GVA, of which a substantial proportion is derived directly from activities associated with aviation and air transport.
 Other important sectors include construction, retail and hospitality, training, services and 'other' transport activities.